Constantine

 Meaning

-Literal translation is 'steadfast' or 'constant', symbolising unwavering loyalty and firmness.
-In Australian English contexts, it connotes reliability, perseverance, and steadfastness, often associated with trusted leaders and resilient characters.
+Literal translation: 'steadfast' or 'constant'.
+In Australian English contexts, it connotes reliability, perseverance, and strength of character.
+Often associated with leadership qualities.

 Pronunciation